jkleinne/tui-subscription-tracker/README.md

 A terminal-based user interface (TUI) application for managing and tracking subscriptions.
 Built with Go and the `tview` library.
-The main objective was to create an application where data remains local to help keep track of recurring payments, their costs, and when they're due.
+The main motivation was to create a privacy-first application where data remains local to help keep track of recurring payments, their costs, and when they're due.

 ##
 <img width="249" alt="image" src="https://github.com/user-attachments/assets/2a6e646f-76d6-409d-af89-c0c43638ec79" />